 - 17. Where the infrastructure manager receives a request to enter into or modify a framework agreement, it should take reasonable steps to inform other potentially affected parties.
 Framework agreements are complex and can have impacts on multiple parties.
-As such, the consultation period for new framework agreements or modifications to framework agreements is a minimum of 28 calendar days in order that all potentially affected parties have adequate time in which to consider and make representations. - 18.
+As such, the consultation period for new framework agreements or modifications to framework agreements is a minimum of 28 calendar days in order that all potentially affected parties have adequate time in which to consider and make representations.
+In more complex cases, or where an individual stakeholder requires more time, the infrastructure manager shall discuss the matter with all potentially affected parties and agree with those parties a reasonable period for consultation. - 18.
 Where an infrastructure manager receives a request to make minor modifications to an existing framework agreement and the proposed modification does not impact other framework agreements, it is initially for the infrastructure manager to decide whether to inform and consult the other potential applicants of such a request.
 If a consultation is not carried out and issues that may impact other parties are identified by ORR during its review of the application, ORR may request a consultation is carried out or seek specific comments from industry parties. - 19.
 What constitutes a minor modification to an existing framework agreement will be question of fact in each case.
 Substantive changes to a framework agreement, such as changes to access rights, would not constitute a minor modification.
-However, generally we would consider that non-substantive changes to provisions or schedules in the framework agreement, changes to contact details, or changes to reflect updates or amendments to applicable legislation and general corrections to spelling and clause references, etc. would constitute minor modifications (provided that the change does not impact other framework agreements).
+However, generally we would consider that nonsubstantive changes to provisions or schedules in the framework agreement, changes to contact details, or changes to reflect updates or amendments to applicable legislation and general corrections to spelling and clause references, etc. would constitute minor modifications (provided that the change does not impact other framework agreements).